We all have a lot to be thankful for when it comes to the Internet.

 Don’t believe everything you read

-Unless you’re talking to someone who has gone through the admissions process themselves AND has an inside perspective into the process, you really can’t believe everything that you read.
+Unless you’re talking to someone who has gone through the admissions process themselves AND has an inside perspective into the process or is a college admissions consultant, you really can’t believe everything that you read.

 Furthermore, the circumstances around college admissions changes yearly, evolving with trends and technology in veeeeeeery exciting ways.
 Take the new (and evolving) four-year college application and admissions process, for example.